ratgdo/homekit-ratgdo/README.md

 When enabled, you can configure how long the laser remains on during parking assist by selecting a value from zero to 300 seconds (5 minutes).
 Selecting zero disables parking assist laser.
 Parking assist is triggered if an arriving vehicle is detected with 5 minutes of the door opening or closing.

+Check **Trigger on Door Open** to also fire the laser immediately when the door starts opening, instead of waiting for vehicle-arrival detection.
+This is useful if vehicle presence sensing is slow or unreliable on your install.
+It's off by default and independent of the vehicle-arrival trigger above - either or both can be enabled at the same time.

 ### Door Protocol

 Set the protocol for your model of garage door opener.
 This defaults to Security+ 2.0 and you should only change this if necessary.
 Note that the changing the door protocol also resets the door opener rolling codes and whether there is a motion sensor (this will be automatically detected after reset).